emiracherif/ONTdeCIPHER/README.md

 	barcode08	p4

 `--threads/-t` : Maximum number of threads to use.
-Default: 4
+Default: 4 `--cluster` : The cluster submission command.
+Ex: sbatch --time=12:00:00 etc. Only SBATCH cluster is supported for now.
 ### Pipeline output results

 After running ONTdeCIPHER steps you will hava in your working directory the following files and folders.